 Asthma is extremely common, affecting more than five million people in the UK alone.

-The symptoms of wheezing, breathlessness, tight chest, coughing, inability to get a good breath in can be very frightening.
-Asthma still kills on average 1400 people per year in the UK.
+The symptoms of wheezing, breathlessness, tight chest, coughing, inability to take a good breath can be very frightening.
+According to the National Office of Statistics, there were more than 1,400 asthma deaths in the UK in 2018, an increase of 8% compared with 2017.

 “I cannot remember having such a good night’s sleep and have not needed my reliever inhaler since doing the course” Asthma, High Peak.

 Learning Buteyko helps to normalise the breathing pattern and reverse the chronic hyperventilation.
 Better breathing leads to better symptom control with less medication so Buteyko is a natural, drug-free treatment.
 When people learn to control their asthma with the simple breathing exercises, they learn not to fear asthma.
 Wheezing, coughing, breathlessness, tight chest become a thing of the past, or at least much more easily controlled.
 Learning Buteyko breathing can help you stop coughing naturally, and stop coughing at night.
 Medications are not very effective against cough, but breathing retraining helps get rid of cough.
 Breathing retraining is also very useful if you want to know how to get rid of phlegm, or how to get rid of a stuffy nose.
 You can unblock your nose within minutes, but it takes longer to learn to keep it unblocked!

 “My daughter used to wake up coughing every morning with her asthma.
 This stopped a few days into her Buteyko Breathing Method course” Asthma, Handforth.

 The Buteyko method is a natural asthma remedy, uses no drugs, herbs machines or gadgets, and is the only proven complementary method for natural asthma control.
-It has been listed in the UK Asthma guidelines since 2008 British Thoracic Society & Scottish Intercollegiate Guidelines Network (SIGN).
+It has been listed in the UK Asthma guidelines since 2008 (British Thoracic Society & Scottish Intercollegiate Guidelines Network (SIGN).
 British Guideline on the Management of Asthma.
 Guideline No. 101.
-Edinburgh:SIGN; 2008.
-The 2019 guideline can be found here, page 66
+Edinburgh:SIGN; 2008).
+The current Guideline is 2019.

 A new government study (National Institutes of Health) in the USA has endorsed the use of Buteyko breathing for Asthma: